-This is high suggestive for normal, combination and oily skin types.
+This is highly suggestive for normal, combination and oily skin types.
 Sensitive skin may have to be more cautious when applying.

 - Tea tree oil and water: Mix 5 drops of pure tea tree oil with approximately 8 drops of water.
 Dip a cotton swab to the mixture and after cleansing your face, directly tab on blemishes or affected areas.
 Once it dries down, apply moisturizers.
 Do it twice a day, morning and evening.
 If your skin is too sensitive, reduce to 2-3 drops of the oil.

 - Tea tree oil and manuka honey: Manuka honey is incredibly rich in nutrients, 4 times more than normal honey.
 Moreover, contains an enormous amount of enzymes as a powerhouse of antibacterial rather than regular honey.
 Mix 3 drops of Melaleuca oil with 2 teaspoons of manuka honey.
 Saturate a cotton swab to the mixture and apply to pimples and other infected areas on your cleansed face.
 Leave it for 20-30 minutes and rinse off by warm water.
 After that, apply moisturizers.
 It’s ok if you don’t have manuka honey.
 You can use raw, organic honey as an alternative.
 This can be done 2 – 3 times weekly.